MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/system/system-clear-joker-method.md

  **Clear** can also be used to deselect a company.
 For more information, see [ChangeCompany Method \(Record\)](../../methods-auto/record/record-changecompany-method.md).

 <!-- not relevant in web client/d365
-For an Automation object, **CLEAR** releases the Automation object and decreases the reference count.
+For an Automation object, **Clear** releases the Automation object and decreases the reference count.
 The Automation server determines if this should cause a shutdown.
-After **CLEAR**, you can use the [CREATE Method \(Automation\)](devenv-CREATE-Method-Automation.md) on the Automation variable to create a new instance of the object.;  -->
+After **Clear**, you can use the [Create Method \(Automation\)](devenv-Create-Method-Automation.md) on the Automation variable to create a new instance of the object.;  -->

 If you use **Clear** on a codeunit, only the reference to the codeunit is deleted and not the codeunit itself, as with Automation objects.
 This means that the content of the codeunit stays intact.